 Government subsidizing of farmers’ crops leads to promotion of certain crops, and foods.
 The government tells schools what food they can serve our children.
 The government is also gearing to ban certain ingredients and to require menu labeling.
-Public health advocates believe that the government has a role in guiding Americans to better nutrition choices, but the sad fact is that the government has been in the business of telling citizens what to eat for decades, and the current poor state of health in this country paints a dismal picture of government success in this endeavor.
+Public health advocates believe that the government has a role in guiding Americans to better nutrition choices, but the sad fact is that he government has been in the business of telling citizens what to eat for decades, and the current poor state of health in this country paints a dismal picture of government success in this endeavor.

 In 2015, the government finally admitted that there is no appreciable relationship between dietary cholesterol and blood cholesterol.
-This is after forty years telling Americans that they should not eat cholesterol-laden foods such as eggs and shrimp, and buttermilk
+This is after forty years telling Americans that they should not eat cholesterol-laden foods such as eggs and shrimp, and butter milk.

 Americans have gotten fat and unhealthy under the guidance of the federal government.
 Obesity rates have been on the rise in the U.S. since the government started promoting so-called healthy oils and grains to combat heart disease, obesity, and diabetes.
 Indeed, health-conscience Americans who have looked to the government for guidance on proper nutrition continue to be blatantly deceived.

 Five Way to Improve Your Diet Starting Today